-JTAG In-System Programming (ISP).
+JTAG In-System Programming (ISP)

 Port E is JTAG compliant, and can be used for In-System Programming (ISP).
 You can multiplex JTAG operations with other functions on Port E because In-System Programming (ISP) is not performed during normal system operation.
-For more information on the JTAG Port, see the section entitled "Reset (RESET) Timing", on page 63.
+For more information on the JTAG Port, see the section entitled "RESET", on page 34.

+MCU RESET Mode

-MCU Reset Mode.
-Ports F and G can be configured to operate in MCU Reset mode.
+Ports F and G can be configured to operate in MCU RESET Mode.
 This mode is available when PSD is configured for the Motorola 16-bit 683xx and HC16 family and is active only during reset.

-At the rising edge of the Reset input, the MCU reads the logic level on the data bus (D15-D0) pins.
+At the rising edge of the RESET input, the MCU reads the logic level on the data bus (D15-D0) pins.
 The MCU then configures some of its I/O pin functions according to the logic level input on the data bus lines.
-Two dedicated buffers are usually enabled during reset to drive the data bus lines to the desired logic level.
+Two dedicated buffers are usually enabled during RESET to drive the data bus lines to the desired logic level.

-The PSD can replace the two buffers by configuring Ports F and G to operate in MCU Reset mode.
-In this mode, the PSD will drive the pre-defined logic level or data pattern on to the MCU data bus when Reset is active and there is no ongoing bus cycle.
-After reset, Ports F and G return to the normal Data Port mode.
+The PSD can replace the two buffers by configuring Ports F and G to operate in MCU RESET Mode.
+In this mode, the PSD will drive the pre-defined logic level or data pattern on to the MCU data bus when RESET is active and there is no ongoing bus cycle.
+After RESET, Ports F and G return to the normal Data Port mode.

-The MCU Reset mode is enabled and configured in PSDsoft Express.
-The user defines the logic level (data pattern) that will be drive out from Ports F and G during reset.
+The MCU RESET Mode is enabled and configured in PSDsoft.
+The user defines the logic level (data pattern) that will be drive out from Ports F and G during RESET.

-Port Configuration Registers (PCR).
+Port Configuration Registers (PCR)

 Each Port has a set of Port Configuration Registers (PCR) used for configuration.
-The contents of the registers can be accessed by the MCU through normal read/write bus cycles at the addresses given in Table 6.
+The contents of the registers can be accessed by the MCU through normal READ/WRITE bus cycles at the addresses given in Table 6, page 19.
 The addresses in Table 6 are the offsets in hexadecimal from the base of the CSIOP register.

 The pins of a port are individually configurable and each bit in the register controls its respective pin.
 For example, bit 0 in a register refers to bit 0 of its port.
 The three Port Configuration Registers (PCR), shown in Table 42, are used for setting the Port configurations.
 The default Power-up state for each register in Table 42 is 00h.